Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 Their relationship had been an open secret among Washington politerati for several weeks.
 Ducklo and McCammond have said they both disclosed their romance to their superiors in November, when they started dating.

-In attempting to kill the story, Ducklo threatened Palmeri, saying, “I will ruin you on Twitter,” according to several people familiar with the phone call, all speaking anonymously to share candid details of a conversation intended to be off the record.
+In attempting to kill the story, Ducklo threatened Palmeri, saying, “I will ruin you on Twitter,” according to several people familiar with the phone call, all speaking on the condition of anonymity to share candid details of a conversation intended to be off the record.

 Ducklo also, as first reported by Vanity Fair and confirmed by The Washington Post, accused Palmeri of being “jealous” of McCammond because he claimed an unnamed man wanted to have sex with her and not Palmeri.

-And he warned Palmeri that she should be careful moving forward with the story, because she had “skeletons” in her background.
+And he warned Palmeri that she should be careful moving forward with the story because she had “skeletons” in her background.

 Palmeri did not record the call but did take notes, which she then passed along to her editor in a memo describing the confrontation, according to someone familiar with the situation.